The "Trade Passport to Europe" for non-EU Products

 Click here >> you can find the definition of every group of products.

-We are trying our best efforts to maintain this site as a one-stop CE Marking (CE Mark) information source.
-Hope you will find everything you need to know about CE marking.
-Let world leading Wellkang Tech Consulting group help you in (CE Marking) CE mark approval, ce testing for Medical Devices (MDD), Personal Protective Equipment (PPE), Low Voltage Electrical Equipment (LVD), Electromagnetic Compatibility (EMC), Machinery, Toys, etc. Please click the following links to learn more about every CE-Marking-related European Union Directive, Guidelines to Directives, Frameworks of implementation of Directives, and Agreements on Mutual Recognition of conformity assessment between European Union and other countries such as USA, Japan, Canada, Australia, New Zealand and Israel:-
+We are trying our best efforts to maintain this site as a one-stop FREE CE Marking (CE Mark) information source.
+Hope you may find everything you need to know about CE marking.
+Let world leading Wellkang Tech Consulting group help you in (CE Marking) CE mark approval, ce testing for Medical Devices (MDD), Personal Protective Equipment (PPE), Low Voltage Electrical Equipment (LVD), Electromagnetic Compatibility (EMC), Machinery, Toys, etc. Please click the following links to learn more about many CE-Marking-related European Union Directive, Guidelines to Directives, Frameworks of implementation of Directives, and Agreements on Mutual Recognition of conformity assessment between European Union and other countries such as USA, Japan, Canada, Australia, New Zealand and Israel:-

 - What is CE marking (CE mark)?